-The primary sources of cash for the Company and its subsidiaries has been cash flows from operating activities, and borrowings under its various subsidiaries' credit facilities.
+The primary sources of cash for the Company and its subsidiaries have been cash flows from operating activities, and borrowings under its various subsidiaries' credit facilities.
 The primary uses of cash for the Company and its subsidiaries are to fund equipment leases, long-term debt principal repayments and dividends.

 The Company's subsidiaries' objective is to maintain low cash balances, investing any free cash in their operations as needed and using any excess to pay down debt on the primary financing facilities.
 The subsidiaries fund working capital needs, lease originations and growth using advances under credit facilities available when operating cash flow is not sufficient.
-At March 31, 2012, the Company's operating units had \$15.4 million in additional borrowings available under various credit facilities to fund business operations.
+At June 30, 2012, the Company's operating units had \$7.7 million in additional borrowings available under various credit facilities, before any accordion provision, to fund business operations.
+Subsequent to the quarter-end, Pawnee has extended and renewed its credit agreement and increased its borrowing base by U.S.\$30.0 million.